siliconsorcery/Sorcery/Sources/Sorcery/swiftui/packages/Reflux/README.md

 }
 ```

-`Reflux` represents state in a single source of truth store.
-Define a root class implements `Store` and can be composed of substates implemented in seperate classes that also implement `Store`.
+`Reflux` manages state in a single `Store` instance.
+(Single Source of Truth).

+The base store object implements the `Store` protocol.
+In doing so, it provides a reducer function called `apply` that's use to mutate state.

+The base store object can be composed of other `Store`s objects.

 The `Store` protocol requires an apply function that will be called when an action is dispatched.
 This function acts as the reducer, it takes the current state and mutates it to a new state.
 SwiftUI handles the reactions to the state changes by redrawing the UI as needed.
 This is achieved by using and `.enviromentObject` for the `Reflux` object.